aseemaggarwal89/resuable_network_layer/README.md

 - **Responsibilities:**
   - Executes HTTP requests using the injected client.
   - Uses configuration to select environment/base URL.
-  - Determines response type using `DataResponseType` and `APIRequestNodeType`.
   - Transforms JSON to data model in a background thread using `GenericFactory`.
   - Requires all models to be registered with `GenericFactory`.